Track MCP LogoTrack MCP

 • Explore dataset schemas with clear labeling of resource types (tables vs views)

-• Analyze data within configurable safe limits (configured via config.json)
+• Analyze data within configurable safe limits (set via config.json or --maximum-bytes-billed)

 • Protect sensitive data — define field-level access restrictions to prevent AI agents from reading PII, PHI, financial data, and secrets.
 The agent receives clear guidance on how to reformulate queries using aggregates or EXCEPT clauses, so it remains useful without exposing individual records.